Trump strong-arms House Republicans. They’re not ready to cave (yet).

 Congressional negotiations are often messy, ugly, and appear on the brink of failure multiple times before lawmakers figure out a package they can pass.
 That may be especially true in this Congress, because House Republicans’ razor-thin majority means any handful of lawmakers can blow up a deal.

 The president had until this point not paid too much attention to Congress, focusing his first months on executive orders.
 This may just be the opening salvo as he ramps up pressure on recalcitrant lawmakers.
 But that pressure alone seems like it won’t be enough to squeeze his bill through the House.
 They still want changes.
-And the question remains as to whether they can draft a bill that does enough to please the SALT holdouts and offset spending for the hard-liners without losing moderates.
+And the question remains whether they can draft a bill that does enough to please the SALT holdouts and offset spending for the hard-liners without losing moderates.

 “We’re still a long ways away, but we can get there,” said Maryland Rep. Andy Harris, the chairman of the conservative House Freedom Caucus and a critic of the current bill.
 “Maybe not by tomorrow, but we can get there.”